 So far, this section has just been relaying facts from research.
 Now I will include personal interpretations:

-- People on average are not accurately communicating what they eat.
+- On average are not good at communicating what they eat.
 Is it forgetting what they eat?
 Lack of accuracy in tracking?
-There are a whole bunch of reasons.
+There are a bunch of reasons.
 Either way, it happens.

 - Because of this, if somebody looking to lose weight says “I’m eating X calories” I automatically estimate they actually average >20% more calories than what they say on average.
 You can debate this assumption, but it is the most common conclusion based on what the research indicates.